JIhaozheng/SUSTech_ESS_Course_Materials/ESS210 Fundamentals of Space Science and Technology/README.md

 ---

 ### 🧨 Final Exam
-**A total boss battle.** 😵‍💫
+**A total boss battle.** 😵‍💫💥
-All open-ended questions 📝 — first 5?
-I was thinking 🧠💡
+All open-ended questions 📝 — for the first 5, I was thinking clearly 🧠💡
 Then suddenly? **PANIC MODE** 😱⏰
 No time to think, just *type and pray* 🤖✍️🙏

-ChatGPT could’ve saved me, but guess what? **My Plus expired the day before** 😭💔
+ChatGPT could’ve saved me… but guess what? **My Plus expired the day before** 😭💔
-I knew GPT's answer was wrong ❌🤖 but I couldn’t find the slides 📂📉
+I *knew* GPT’s answer was wrong ❌🤖, but I couldn’t find the slides 📂📉
-So I wrote *something*... anything... and hoped for mercy 🫠🛐
+So I just wrote *something*… anything… and hoped for mercy 🫠🛐

+By the end, I was finishing questions in like 10 minutes each ⌛💨
+Eventually, I found a life-saving hack:
+> “Hi GPT!
+Please summarize the key points in under 200 words.”
+💡 This trick helped me fill in the blanks just in time 🧾⚡

-**Dear Prof. Liu: please don’t fail me 🙇‍♂️🍵**
+**Dear Prof. Liu: Please don’t fail me. 🙇‍♂️🍵

 ---